NivaldoFarias/typescript-project-template/README.md

 ###### Pre-requisites: Node.js `^16.14.0`, PostgreSQL `^12.11`

-First, download the zip file and extract it in the root of your project.
+First, download the zip file and extract it in the root of a new project folder.

 ```bash
 wget https://github.com/NivaldoFarias/typescript-project-template/archive/main.zip